-- Transcript-record of grades earned by the student - The name, author, and publisher of textbook(s) used - Attendance manual-record of days and times taught - An outline of materials covered in each subject - Selection of student's best works from each subject - · Additional assessments considered helpful in determining gradeplacement
+- Transcript-record of grades earned by the student - The name, author, and publisher of textbook(s) used - Attendance manual-record of days and times taught - An outline of materials covered in each subject - Selection of student's best works from each subject - Additional assessments considered helpful in determining grade placement

 After a homeschooled student is accepted into a Jefferson County public school, the parent must notify the Pupil Personnel Office in writing to terminate the homeschool status.
 The letter should include the student's name, date of birth, and grade.
-If a student transfers from a non-accredited secondary school, recognition of credits shall follow 704 KAR 3:307 (add hyperlink to regulation at http://www.lrc.ky.gov/kar/704/003/307.htm).
-This regulation also includes students entering a public school without a properly certified transcript, and from whom a properly certified transcript cannot reasonably be obtained.
+If a student transfers from a nonaccredited secondary school, recognition of credits shall follow 704 KAR 3:307 (www.lrc.ky.gov/kar/704/003/307.htm).
+This regulation also includes students entering a public school without a properly certified transcript and from whom a properly certified transcript cannot reasonably be obtained.